cmavro/TempoQR/README.md

 ```
 If this is not the case, try replacing ``python`` with ``python3``.
 If that works, replace ``python`` with ``python3`` in all commands below.
  -->
 The implementation is based on CronKGQA in [Question Answering over Temporal Knowledge Graphs](https://arxiv.org/abs/2106.01515) and their code from https://github.com/apoorvumang/CronKGQA.
+You can find more installation details there.

-We use TComplEx KG Embeddings as proposed in [Tensor Decompositions for temporal knowledge base completion](https://arxiv.org/abs/2004.04926).
-We use a slightly modified version of their code from https://github.com/facebookresearch/tkbc,
+We use TComplEx KG Embeddings as implemented in https://github.com/facebookresearch/tkbc.
-as in CronKGQA

 Install TempoQR requirements
 ```